tominku/FDTD_CPP/README.md

 # FDTD_CPP

-A simple food 2d implementation with OpenMP parallelization.
+A simple FDTD 2D implementation with OpenMP parallelization.